eandrejko/random-forests-clj/README.md

 ## Example

 Feaures are represented by the index in the training example.
-A tree can be built using the `build-tree` method providing the training examples and the indices of the features to use.
+A forest can be built using the `build-random-forest` method providing the training examples and the indices of the features to use.

 ```clojure
     (use 'random-forests.core)